 - Ears: Mice and rats have distinctively different ears.
 Mice ears are large and round, while rat ears are small and closer to the head.

-- Tails: Rats are known for their long, scaly tails.
-Mouse tails tend to be thin and covered in short hairs.
+- Tails: Rats are known for their long, scaly tails, while mice have thin tails covered with short hairs.